kvasdopil/id205l/README.md

 - 45 -
 - 46 -
 - 47 -

-Pins 32+ does not seem to be connected to anything, maybe theres a problem with firmware?

 These pins are connected to wires going to heart sensor and button
 - 15, 16(btn), 17, 18, 19, 25